bgokden/veri-python-text-search-demo/README.md

-# veri python text search demo
+# Veri Python Semantic Text Search Demo
 Text Search Demo Using Veri And Universal Sentence Encoders

 This repository intends to show how to prototype a semantic text search engine with Veri Feature Store.